 Many aerobics or group fitness classes contain dance-like choreography that has your feet moving in all different directions and often at a fast pace.
 Bouncing, jumping, stepping and running motions are not uncommon.
 Because of this, cushioning is an important feature when it comes to cross-trainers.

 To meet this need, the Ryka Women's Influence training shoe is equipped with both midfoot and heel cushioning.
 The shoe also provides support, traction and durability without limiting range of motion, which means your foot will stay stable as you make quick turns or when suddenly changing direction.

-If you need extra foot and ankle support for the dance or step moves of your favorite aerobics class, Ryka’s Women’s Downbeat is the best Ryka aerobics shoe for you.
-Featuring a high-top design with an adjustable instep strap, the women’s Downbeat keeps your ankle securely in place as you’re twisting and turning.
-It provides plenty of stability and cushioning and a rubber sole provides traction to prevent slipping on the aerobics studio floor.
+If you need extra foot and ankle support for the dance or step moves of your favorite aerobics class, try out the Ryka Women’s Tenacity.
+Featuring a high-top design with an adjustable instep strap, the women’s Tenacity keeps your ankle securely in place as you’re twisting and turning.
+It provides plenty of stability and cushioning — especially at the forefoot pressure points — and a rubber sole provides traction to prevent slipping on the aerobics studio floor.

 Read more: What Should Women Wear to the Gym?